mmcnicol/go-app-demo/README.md

 ## HTML Elements

-For every standard browser tag (like <div>, <h1>, <a>, or <input>), go-app provides a corresponding Go function.
+For every standard browser tag, go-app provides a corresponding Go function.
 These functions use method chaining to set attributes, styles, and event handlers.

 An example:
 ```Go